mljar/mercury/README.md

 ## Example

 Simple code example that creates a widget and displays its value.
+You can interact with widget in the Jupyter Notebook.
+Its value will be updated.
+However, to see update in other cells you need to **manually execute** them.

 Import package:
 ```python